Keto Flours: When & How to Use Them in Your Low-Carb Recipes

 Flaxseed meal is a nutritional powerhouse that’s made from ground flaxseeds.
 It’s a great source of omega-3 fatty acids, dietary fiber and protein, and has a nutty flavor when used in cooking.

 The best way to use flaxseed meal is as an egg substitute in baking recipes.
-Simply mix 1 tablespoon of flaxseed meal with 3 tablespoons of water until it forms a thick paste, then add it to your recipe in place of one egg.
+Simply mix 1 tablespoon of flaxseed meal with 3 tablespoons of water.
+Let it sit for about 5 minutes until it gels, then add it to your recipe in place of one egg.

-You can also use it to thicken smoothies or sprinkle onto yogurt for an extra nutritional boost.
+You can also use flaxseed to thicken smoothies or sprinkle onto yogurt for an extra nutritional boost.

 4) Chia Flour

 Chia flour is made from ground chia seeds, making it a great gluten-free substitute for wheat flour.
-It has a nutty flavor and a slightly gritty texture.
+It has a nutty flavor and a slightly gummy, gel-like texture.

 5) Psyllium Husk Powder